 We start from the assumption that the victim of an attack can tell with reasonable accuracy which traffic is bad.
 For the purpose of this paper, we refer to the detector as an intrusion detection system (IDS), but in many cases it may be the server itself.
-We then deploy filtering boxes near sources of traffic, since the size of botnets being reported [?] means it is not possible to defend against large flooding attacks near to the destination, even if the victim is connected to wellprovisioned links.
+We then deploy filtering boxes near sources of traffic, since the size of botnets being reported [5] means it is not possible to defend against large flooding attacks near to the destination, even if the victim is connected to well-provisioned links.
 For the system as described so far to be viable, the following issues must be addressed:

-- How to find the right filtering box to request a filter? - How to validate filtering requests to ensure spoofed requests cannot become a channel for attack? - How to avoid a spoofed traffic flood triggering a filter request that blocks legitimate traffic? - How to provide incentives for early adopters, and especially how to provide incentives to deploy filtering boxes?
+- Finding the right filtering box from which to request a filter. - Validating filtering requests to ensure spoofed requests cannot become a channel for attack. - Preventing spoofed traffic floods from triggering a filter request that blocks legitimate traffic. - Providing incentives for early adopters, and especially providing incentives to deploy filtering boxes.

-Figure 1: Terminus architecture showing the location of its elements.
-C stands for client, R for router and S for server.
+Fig. 1.
+Terminus architecture showing the location of its elements.
+C stands for client, S for server, BP for border patrol, BM for border manager and FM for filter manager.

-From a deployment point of view, it is critical that the mechanisms will work even though the ISP of the bot and the ISP of the victim may be remote from each other, and have no prior business relationship.
+From the point of view of deployment, it is critical that the mechanisms will work even when the ISP of the bot and the ISP of the victim are remote from each other and have no prior business relationship.
 The only form of contractual arrangement that seems viable is that of pairwise service level agreements (SLAs) between neighbouring ISPs.
 Thus any architecture must assume that this is the contractual mechanism from which end-to-end filtering services are built.
 We primarily use such SLAs to distinguish spoofed traffic to avoid the second issue listed above.
 The rest of this section explains the architecture in greater detail, including solutions to all of these issues.

-2.1 Edge Filtering
+A. Edge Filtering